6.5.1 Connecting to File

 This opens a Connector-specific dialog box where you can configure your import options.

-Use the CSV Connector to import text files such as CSV, TXT, and DAT.
+Use the Text/CSV Connector to import text files such as CSV, TXT, and ASC.

 - Auto determine Main header lines or clear the check box and specify the main header and the sub-header, including column Long Name, Units and Comments, manually.
 Hint: a blue hint will show the number of auto-detected Main header lines.

 - When main header lines are detected or manually specified, the import dialog shows a Save file header to drop-down list with options to save the file header to the Worksheet label area or the Book organizer (see image below).

 - You can opt to Import first 50 lines as preview or for partial import.